 [EHV and 132kV direct cost proportion] is as calculated in paragraph 32.

+Application of discounts percentages to determine portfolio tariffs

+46A.
+For each all-the-way CDCM tariff an average p/kWh is calculated by dividing the total revenue collected from all tariff components of that all-the-way tariff by the total all-the-way volume associated with that tariff.
+For this purposed the Domestic Two Rate and Domestic Restricted tariffs will be aggregated and the Small Non-Domestic Two Rate and Small Non-Domestic Restricted tariffs will be aggregated.

-F For each all-the-way CDCM tariff a discount percentage is calculated by dividing the appropriate Glossary of Terms used in this Schedule
+46B.
+For each all-the-way CDCM tariff a discount percentage is calculated by dividing the appropriate LDNO p/kWh discount (which is dependent on the LDNO level of connection and the voltage of connection of the end user) by the appropriate all-the-way CDCM tariff p/kWh calculated in 46A above.

+Glossary of Terms used in this Schedule

 Expressions used in this Schedule shall be interpreted in accordance with Schedules 16, 17 and 18.